Cumulocity-IoT/apama-rxepl/docs/api-docs/interfaces/IObservable.md

 <a name="groupbywindow" href="#groupbywindow">#</a> .**groupByWindow**(*`trigger:` [IObservable](#iobservable-)*) returns [IObservable](#iobservable-)<[IObservable](#iobservable-)\<[T](/docs#wild-card-notation)>> [<>](/src/rx/operators/Window.mon  "Source")

-Put each value into the current observable window.
+Partition each value into the current observable window.
 The observable windows are sent on the resulting [IObservable](#iobservable-).
 The provided `trigger` determines when a new window is created.

 Note: The current window is completed when a new window is created.